pedroalbanese/leacrypt/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/pedroalbanese/leacrypt)](https://goreportcard.com/report/github.com/pedroalbanese/leacrypt)
 [![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/pedroalbanese/leacrypt)](https://golang.org)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/pedroalbanese/leacrypt)](https://github.com/pedroalbanese/leacrypt/releases)
+The Lightweight Encryption Algorithm (also known as LEA) is a 128-bit block cipher developed by South Korea in 2013 to provide confidentiality in high-speed environments such as big data and cloud computing, as well as lightweight environments such as IoT devices and mobile devices.

+LEA is one of the cryptographic algorithms approved by the Korean Cryptographic Module Validation Program (KCMVP) and is the national standard of Republic of Korea (KS X 3246).
+LEA is included in the ISO/IEC 29192-2:2019 standard (Information security - Lightweight cryptography - Part 2: Block ciphers).
 ### Command-line Lightweight Encryption Algorithm Utility
 <pre>Usage of leacrypt:
   -d    Decrypt instead Encrypt.